Amplified music venues in the Valley

 The assessment process takes approximately 14 working days.
 A permit and operating conditions will be issued when approved.

 The following fees are applicable to Amplified music venues.
-If you run a small business, you may be eligible for a small business fee reduction.

 New applications or amendment (significant)*